luau-lang/luau/docs/_pages/typecheck.md

 `f` accepts any number of `number` values.

-In type annotations, this is written `...T`:
+In type annotations, this is written as `...T`:

 ```lua
 type F = (...number) -> ...string